unicef/publicgoods-toolkit/procurement.md

 to build an entire system, teams that work together under one roof are more likely to --- indeed, almost inevitably will --- violate modular boundaries under deadline pressure.
-Separating those teams helps enforce the technical boundaries that keep open source process functioning.
+Separating those teams helps enforce the technical boundaries that keep open-source process functioning.
 Another approach to enforcing modular separation is through OSQA, described below.

-KEY RECOMMENDATION: Modular contracting works best with agile, open source development and modular technical design.
+KEY RECOMMENDATION: Modular contracting works best with agile, open-source development and modular technical design.

 One aspect of modular contracting that is sometimes overlooked is that it can be costly to conduct many smaller rounds of procurement.
 Even